Bauchibred/ethernaut-solutions/README.md

     }]
 }, [[depositData, multicallData]]);

-// This is where you deposit 0.001 ETH but the smart contract records it as 2 deposits (0.002 ETH)! await web3.eth.sendTransaction({
+// This is where we deposit 0.001 ETH but the smart contract records it as 2 deposits (0.002 ETH)! await web3.eth.sendTransaction({
     to: instance,
     from: player,